 Exiting Villanova's huge parking lot, I headed for home in Northeast Philadelphia.
 Just as I got on the Schuylkill Expressway, JFK's death was announced.
 Not knowing what to do, I turned on my headlights.
 As did most of the other cars on the road.
 The Schuylkill and Roosevelt Boulevard looked like a giant funeral procession that afternoon.

-Driving home, I had a flashback to a October day in 1960, when a friend and I fastened a Kennedy-for-President poster to the front of my dad's 1956 Ford Mainline and we drove up Frankford Avenue in Northeast Philadelphia about 500 yards ahead of the convertible in which candidate JFK was riding.
+Driving home, I had a flashback to an October day in 1960, when a friend and I fastened a Kennedy-for-President poster to the front of my dad's 1956 Ford Mainline Tudor sedan and we drove up Frankford Avenue in Northeast Philadelphia about 500 yards ahead of the convertible in which candidate JFK was riding.
 (Try breaking into a Presidential candidate's motorcade today.
 You'll be quickly gunned down by Uzi-wielding Secret Service agents.)
 It was great fun and the crowds applauded.
 We were the warm-up act for Jack.

 After several blocks, we turned onto a side street, hopped out of the Ford and got to wave at The Man Himself.